 We had a short stop at the hotel to change clothes and get ready for the rest of the day.
 We took a taxi to the Victoria Falls Bridge, checked out of Zimbabwe and headed for the bridge over Zambezi River for the next activity of the day: Bungee!

-Jon jumped when he was in Africa the last time, so this time it was my turn.
+Jon jumped when he was in Africa the last time, so this time it was my turn with great support from Jon.
 I had to fill out a form and be weighted before we went back to the middle of the bridge where you are jumping.
 I got the harness on, then they were tightening blankets around the legs and got me hooked on the bungee cord.

 They took me to the drop and started counting: 5 – 4 – 3 – 2 – 1 – JUMP!
 No time to hesitate, because I knew if I did, I would’ve had a problem doing the leap, and I didn’t have time to think and just tried to jump out.
 What a feeling… free fall for about 2 seconds with the head first, and suddenly you’re already on the way up.
 I was so nervous before I got my harness on, but after… I don’t know what happened, but it was so much fun, and I could finally check of the bungee on my bucket list.